jekyllgrim/ZScript_Basics/Virtual_functions.md

 **Inventory:**

 - `void DoEffect()` — Called every tic by inventory items that are inside an actor's inventory.
 Use it instead of Tick() to continuously do stuff on items.
-- `void AttachToOwner(Actor user)` — Called by items when they are placed in an actor's inventory.
-After this call the user (the actor the item gets attached to) becomes owner, and the item can use the owner pointer.
+- `void AttachToOwner(Actor other)` — Called by items when they are placed in an actor's inventory.
+After this call the `other` (the actor the item gets attached to) becomes `owner`, and the item can use the `owner` pointer.
 - `void DetachFromOwner()` — Called anytime the item is fully removed from owner's inventory, whether by being tossed, destroyed or taken away entirely.
 - `void ModifyDamage (int damage, Name damageType, out int newdamage, bool passive, Actor inflictor = null, Actor source = null, int flags = 0)` — Called by items capable of modifying the owner's incoming damage, such as PowerProtection.